farleyknight/java-lsp-diagram-generator/docs/project_overview.md

 ## Tools:

 1. We will be using a Java LSP to investigate the Java code.
     *   **Specific Example:** While the implementation aims to be compatible with standard LSP features, development and testing will primarily use **Eclipse JDT LS** as the reference Java LSP server.
-Configuration details and interactions will be based on its behavior.
+The `scripts/install-lsp.sh` script handles downloading the latest available snapshot.
+Configuration details, including specific JDK runtime requirements (Java 21+), are in `docs/deployment_and_setup.md`.
 2. We will also be using `java-ast` (https://github.com/pascalgn/java-ast/)
-    *   **Specific Tool:** The project will use the `java-ast` tool from **`pascalgn/java-ast`** (specifically, version X.Y.Z or latest recommended should be used - check `docs/deployment_and_setup.md` for exact version).
+    *   **Specific Tool:** The project will use the `java-ast` tool from **`pascalgn/java-ast`**.
+A specific version should be chosen from its releases and configured as detailed in `docs/deployment_and_setup.md`.
 This tool is used for its capability to parse Java source into a JSON AST format.

 We will be using tools (1) and (2) to generate the mermaid sequence diagrams.